skyprolk/Audio-DFK/README.md

 ![image](https://github.com/JonathanFly/bark/assets/163408/de392897-2428-4adf-87db-0db83ffc321c)

-# 🎉 Mamba/Conda Install Any OS 🎉
+# 🎉 Install Bark Infinity Any OS 🎉

+## Mamba Install (Recommended for now)

+(Mamba is a fast version of conda.
+They should work the same.)

+Pip and conda/mamba are two _different_ ways of installing Bark Infinity.
+If you use **Mamba** do not install anything.
+Don't install pytorch, do not install anything with 'CUDA' in the same.
+You don't need to lookup a YouTube tutorial.
+Just type the commands.
+The only thing you need installed is the NVIDIA drivers.
+If you have a mac, use  `environment-cpu.yml` instead of `environment-cpu.yml`

-(There is a **requirements-pip.txt** file but I have not tested it currently.)
+(There is a **requirements-pip.txt** file but I have not tested it currently.
+This is an alternative install.)

 1. [Go here: https://github.com/conda-forge/miniforge#mambaforge](https://docs.conda.io/en/latest/miniconda.html)
-2. Download a Python 3.10 Miniconda3 installer for your OS.
+2. Download a **Python 3.10 Miniconda3** installer for your OS.
 Windows 64-bit, macOS, and Linux probably don't need a guide.
   a.
 Install the Mambaforge for your OS, not specifically Windows.
 OSX for OSX etc.
   b.
 Don't install Mambaforge-pypy3.
 (It might work but not what I tested.)
 Install the one above that, just plain Mambaforge.
 Or you can use Conda, Mamba should faster but the same.
 3. Install.
 Then start the miniforge 'Miniforge Prompt' Terminal which is a new program it installed.
 You will always use this program for Bark.